freeCodeCamp/guide/src/pages/git/gitignore/index.md

 ---
 ## Gitignore

 The `.gitignore` file is a text file that tells Git which files or folders to ignore in a project.
+It will prevent changes to the files or folders from being commited to the repository.

 A local `.gitignore` file is usually placed in the root directory of a project.
 You can also create a global `.gitignore` file and any entries in that file will be ignored in all of your Git repositories.